apache/superset/README.md

 Panoramix
 ---------
+Panoramix's main goal is to make it easy to slice, dice and visualize data out of Druid.
+It empowers its user to perform **analytics at the speed of thought**.

-Panoramix started as a hackathon project at Airbnb while running a POC (proof of concept) on Druid.
-The main goal is to provide an easy to leverage Druid's speed to power analytics **at the speed of thought**.
+Panoramix started as a hackathon project at Airbnb in while running a POC (proof of concept) on using Druid.

 Panoramix provides:
 * A way to query intuitively a Druid dataset, allowing for grouping, filtering